klchambers/pp5ecommerce/README.md

 * Heroku Account: Ensure you have an active Heroku account.
 You can sign up at Heroku.
 * Heroku CLI: Install the Heroku Command Line Interface (CLI) on your local machine.
 Instructions for installation can be found here.
 * Git: Ensure Git is installed and configured on your local machine.
 Instructions for installation can be found here.
 * PostgreSQL Database: The application uses a PostgreSQL database.
-You can use Heroku's PostgreSQL add-on or an external provider like Neon.
+You can use Heroku's PostgreSQL add-on or an external provider such as [Neon](https://console.neon.tech/).

 #### Steps to Deploy